vert-x/vert-x.github.io/docs_md/core_manual_python.md

 Which have the normal meanings you would expect.

 The log files by default go in a file called `vertx.log` in the system temp directory.
-On my Linux box this is `\tmp`.
+On my Linux box this is `/tmp`.

 For more information on configuring logging, please see the [main manual](manual.html#logging).